-In conjunction with an update to the FAA's NEPA procedures in FAA Order 1050.1F and development of a new Desk Reference to accompany the Order, the FAA's FPO has prepared a Section 106 Handbook tailored to the types of undertakings that are most likely to be the subject of FAA's Section 106 review.
-This Handbook will be made available to FAA personnel and contractors upon release of Order 1050.1F and the Desk Reference.
+In conjunction with the FAA Order 1050.1F update, the FAA's FPO developed a Section 106 Handbook tailored to the types of undertakings that are most likely to be the subject of FAA's Section 106 review.
+This Handbook was made available to FAA personnel and contractors after the release of FAA Order 1050.1F and the Desk Reference.
 While the Handbook does not explicitly address the agency's obligations under Section 110, it provides an introduction to basic concepts in historic preservation, including evaluating significance under the National Register criteria, and assessing treatment options under the Secretary of the Interior's Standards.